First off, Noah’s Mill is easily in my top 5 bourbons so these tasting notes might be ‘slightly’ biased 😊

 When I went back to the bottle after a few weeks, it had transformed into something so special that I’d been hooked since.

 It’s not for the faint-hearted, at 114 proof it packs a punch.
 But if you like stronger bourbons, particularly barrel strength, I reckon you’ll enjoy this.

 Noah’s Mill is a NAS bourbon but is believed to contain whisky between 4 and 20 years of age.

 Appearance: Bulmers cider/Tizer amber

 Palate: Superbly oily mouth feel.
-Lovely sweet heat, cinnamon, cherry continues.
-Butter, mint and licorice follow too.
+Lovely sweet heat, cinnamon, and cherry continue.
+Butter, mint and liquorice follow too.

-Finish: Herbal, mint and licorice to finish.
+Finish: Herbal, mint and liquorice to finish.
 There’s also the oak that’s been the underlying feature all the way through.